bitprj/bitproject/teams/developer-relations/guide-to-being-a-manager/README.md

 This checklist should be pasted into each review, and checked off completely by Sunday.

+Performing code reviews is an incredibly important step, and this function has to be done for every pull request for each of the developers every week.
+To start you dev should have requested a review from you.
+If not, please gently remind them or just request yourself.
+Then you should see a geen "leave a review" button and pressing that will lead you to a page displaying the code differences.
+You should leave comments on the code that you are viewing with specific things that they can improve on in their nect iteration.

+These specific changes should all contribute one way or another to the "Pull Request Checklist" as shown above.
+This checklist has to be pasted into each pull request.
+When reviewing, it is important to focus on both the "macro" and the "micro" issues that need to be resolved.
+This check list helps reviewers raise issues and review in a more efficient manner.

+Stemming from an effort to be more transparent and let developers be aware of how their work contributes to the organization as a whole, this list both ensures proper workflow and a more stylistically workflow.
+As more and more of the list is checked off, the developer is able to see their progress.
+Ideally, the list for a specific PR is completely checked off by the end of the week.

 ## General Development Review Checklist

 The following checklist must be fully completed before an Epic deadline, and also serve as a general guide to development.